DHS-Components/dhs-suite-easy-deploy/README.md

     ./2-click-installer.sh "<ip_machine>" "copsi,dafne,tf,sf,iam,gss"

+every commands in the script above is executed as 'colluser' user, pre-created before the execution of installation commands.

 If it wants to install a subset of softwares, for instance copsi and dafne, execute this command from 'root' user:

     ./2-click-installer.sh "<ip_machine>" "copsi,dafne"

 In order to configure the DHS suite as it wants it is needed to refer to section "Softwares configuration".
 In order to restart the services, refer to section "How to restart services".

-This installation will be create these docker volumes:
+This installation will create these docker volumes:

 COPSI: